 Using a scooter or bike allows you to explore the city and its neighborhoods at your own pace.
 Seattle has safe, designated bike lanes, paths, and routes that are perfect for getting around the city without the hassle of car traffic.
 If you’ve ever spent a day in Seattle, chances are high that you’ve seen tons of people zipping around.

 You can opt for shared scooters and bikes or rentals.
-Zipping through Seattle in the summer is one of the best ways to see the city.
+This is one of the best things to do in Seattle in the summer when you want to see the city.
 Enjoy the benefit of getting to those difficult areas that buses and taxis can’t navigate.
 E-bikes provide a much-needed power assist for Seattle’s challenging hills.

 Four trusted vendors the city has approved are Bird (electric scooters), Lime (electric scooters and e-bikes), Link (electric scooters), and Veo (e-bikes).
 The scooters and bikes are located in designated zones all around the city.